Please note: Regulations are currently under review for the 2021-22 season and so those currently published are subject to change.

-VOL iii In the event that these regulations contradict those of the FIVB Rules of the Game, these BUCS sport specific regulations will supersede, unless specifically stated otherwise.
+VOL iii In the event that these regulations contradict the FIVB Rules of the Game, these BUCS sport specific regulations will supersede, unless specifically stated otherwise.

 VOL 1 There shall be separate Team Championships for Men and Women.
 The programme for each Championships shall include leagues and knockout competitions as per BUCS general regulations, Appendix 1 (‘BUCS Competition Offer and Associated BUCS Points’) and Appendix 10 (‘BUCS Promotion, Relegation and Knockout Information’).

 VOL 2 Affiliations All institutions must affiliate with their National Governing Body, in accordance with, and by the deadline stated in, the BUCS Sport Specific Affiliations Document.
 Failure to do so will lead to sanctions as outlined in the BUCS Sport Specific Affiliations Document and possibly further disciplinary action.

 VOL 3 Match format All fixtures shall be best of five sets and played under FIVB rules whereby all sets are rally points.
 The first four sets shall be first to 25 points and by two clear points.
 A deciding fifth set shall be first to 15 points and again by two clear points.